 Points to Note

 - Historical data for cost of inflation index has been used for the illustration.
 The levels of inflation may be lower in the future.
 In that case, the tax advantage for debt funds will automatically shrink.
+This has been the case in recent times (FY2019).
+The increase in cost inflation index has been quite low.

 - The return for FD and debt fund has been assumed to be same.
 The return on FD is known at the time of investment.
 Returns of debt funds are market linked.